Arnold Demain: Career

 At MIT, Demain and his team pioneered research on the elucidation and regulation of the biosynthetic pathways leading to penicillins and cephalosporins.
 Demain's MIT research led to "a breakthrough discovery of a key enzyme in cephalosporin biosynthesis –deacetoxycephalosporin C synthetase ('expandase').
 The discovery of this enzyme established the role of penicillin as an intermediate in cephalosporin C biosynthesis and disproved the previous hypothesis that these two separate end products of C. acremonium were formed by a branched secondary metabolic pathway."

 In the mid-1990s, Demain and his team "started a series of NASA-sponsored experiments to determine the effect of simulated microgravity (SMG) on secondary metabolism" and "found that regulation of microbial processes under SMG was quite different from that at normal gravity."
 In his last MIT projects he studied Clostridium tetani and C. difficile with the aim of facilitating the production of improved tetanus and antibiotic-associated diarrhea vaccines.
 The effort was successful.
 Summing up his years at MIT, Demain later said that he "was very lucky...to have had a fantastic group of bright and hardworking visiting scientists, postdoctoral associates, graduate students, undergraduate students and high school students.
 I owe all my success to them and my two amazing lab supervisors, Nadine A. Solomon and Aiqi Fang....Success at MIT would not have been possible without them."

-Demain has said that "the explosion of the biotechnology field" in the early 1970s led to his involvement with "the first biotechnology company, the Cetus Corporation, in Berkeley in 1971."
-Demain became an advisor to Cetus.

-In 2001, Demain became one of a small group of Research Fellows pwcat the Charles Dana Research Institute for Scientists Emeriti, or RISE, at Drew University in New Jersey.
-In this capacity he trained undergraduate students in conducting research in microbial chemistry.
+In 2001, Demain joined the Research Institute for Scientists Emeriti (RISE), at Drew University.
+In this capacity he trained undergraduate students in conducting research in microbial chemistry until his retirement in 2019.

 Other professional activities

 Demain was elected president of the Society for Industrial Microbiology in 1990, and became a member of the National Academy of Sciences (U.S.) in 1994, the Mexican Academy of Sciences in 1997, and the Hungarian Academy of Science in 2002.
 He was on the Board of Governors of the American Academy of Microbiology, has served as a member of the U.S. National Committee for the International Union of Microbiological Sciences (IUMS), and was a delegate to the 2002 General Assembly in Paris.
 He has been honorary consultant for the Fujian Institute of Microbiology and the Shanghai Institute of Pharmaceutical Industry in The People's Republic of China.
-In addition, he was a member of the scientific advisory boards of Tetravitae Bioscience and of Dyadic International, and was also on the advisory board of Codexis, Inc.
+In addition, he was a member of the scientific advisory boards of Tetravitae Bioscience and of Dyadic International, and was also on the advisory board of Codexis, Inc. In 1971, he was involved with the Cetus Corporation and served as an advisor.